wilburtownsend/MBIE-min-wage-model/README.md

 I replicate that regression in the Stata do file [replicate.do](replicate/replicate.do).
 When I use data from the years 1996-2017, I calculate an elasticity = -0.178, which is very similar to that calculated by MBIE.
 When I use data from the years 1996-2020, I calculate an elasticity = 0.017.
 This elasticity is greater than zero, implying that higher minimum wages increase employment.

+#### 2) ``The model predicts that higher minimum wages *increase* Māori employment.
+MBIE obfuscated this finding by grouping effects on Māori with the effects on young people, Pasifika & women, as the `groups most affected'.''

+In [code.txt](OIA/Code.txt), MBIE present a positive elasticity for Māori.
+In fact they also present a positive (but somewhat smaller) elasticity for Pasifika.
+The `groups most affected' language comes from [the review](https://www.mbie.govt.nz/assets/minimum-wage-review-december-2020-redacted.pdf).

+#### 3) ``The model has a coding error which results in the estimated impact being off by a factor of 2.''

+Recall the model used to predict the effect of minimum wage increases:

+change in employment  =
+(  (proposed min wage ÷ forecast average hourly rate)
+            - (current min wage ÷ current average hourly rate) ) ×  elasticity × population.

+That is evidently different to the log-linear model with which the elasticity is estimated.
+From my reading through the OIA files, I think what's happened is that the model was, at some point, meant to have been changed -- but only the estimating equation was changed, while the code used to extrapolate that equation was unchanged.
+If MBIE had consistently used the log-linear model, they would have predicted that increasing the minimum wage from $18.90 to $20 would have reduced employment by 0.172×(log(20)-log(18.90)) = 0.9 percent.
+That would equal a loss of roughly 19000 jobs -- twice as many as they actually predicted.